nitro-niko/mailcow-ansiblerole/README.md

 This role will setup a mailcow dockerized email server.

 ## Prerequisites

-- Up and running Ubuntu/Debian host (other distributions not supported/tested for now)
+- Fixed to work with Ubuntu, Debian, and RHEL
 - Docker Compose v2 is required!

 ## Requirements